 - The gas-fired condensing Array boilers are designed to be used in central heating systems.
 Any other use is prohibited. - This boiler can be connected to an indirect storage tank for the production of domestic hot water. - There are several options available for venting.
 See section "4.15 Venting" for details. - The quality of the system water is very important.
-Poor water quality can damage heating systems and boilers due to scale formation and corrosion (section "4.6 Water quality guidelines"). - The boilers can also function directly with any hydronic emitter.
-When installing the boiler and system connections, the installer must consider the total head loss and flow rates in order to adequately size piping and circulator pumps. - The Array boiler can be connected to a room thermostat or by a 0-10V input. - An outdoor air temperature sensor must be connected to the boiler for an outdoor reset supply temperature control for increased fuel efficiency and comfort.
+Poor water quality can damage heating systems and boilers due to scale formation and corrosion (see section "4.6 Water quality guidelines"). - The boilers can also function directly with any hydronic emitter.
+When installing the boiler and system connections, the installer must consider the total head loss and flow rates in order to adequately size piping and circulator pumps. - The Array boiler can be connected to a room thermostat or by a a remote 0-10 Vdc setpoint input. - An outdoor air temperature sensor may be connected to the boiler for an outdoor reset supply temperature control for increased fuel efficiency and comfort.

-2.2 Scope of delivery
+2.2 Scope of Delivery